attic-labs/noms/samples/cli/nomsconfig/README.md

 A few more things to note:

  - Relative paths will be expanded relative to the directory where the *.nomsconfg* is defined
- - You can see the current definitions with expanded paths by running `noms config`
+ - Use `noms config` to see the current alias definitions with expanded paths
+ - Use `-v` or `--verbose` on any command to see how the command arguments are being resolved
  - Explicit DB urls are still fully supported